massette/cpe4020-depin/README.md

 # Lock Monitor with DePIN
 Final project for CPE4020 Spring 2026.
-This represents a proof of concept for a system of sensors and validators to aggregate and reward data on the status of a rotational locks for estimating occupancy and usage of public restrooms.
+This represents a proof of concept for a Decentralized Physical Infrastructre Network (DePIN) of sensors and validators to aggregate data on the status of rotational locks for estimating occupancy of public restrooms over time.

 ## Setup
 For this project, mining scripts have been tested on a Raspberry Pi 5 with connected MPU6050 to produce sensor readings.
 Validator scripts have been tested primarily on Debian 13.4 and Windows 11.